 Summertime and the Fourth of July wouldn’t be complete without watermelon.
 Who doesn’t look forward to a big, fat, sweet, juicy slice of watermelon when it’s blazing hot outside?!
 It’s what I look forward to every year for an instant, refreshing cool down.
 However, these luscious melons aren’t just for slicing anymore.
-How many different pins have you seen on Pinterest using watermelon in drinks, desserts, salads?
+How many different pins have you seen on Pinterest using watermelon in drinks, desserts, and salads?
 The list goes on and on.
 One that has jumped out at me is cutting the rind off and shaping it into a cake and then decorating it.
 Genius!
-Not only is this perfect for summer and serving something less dense than a cake, it’s also much healthier.
+No bake watermelon cupcakes are not only perfect for summer and serving something less dense than a cake, it’s also much healthier.

 No Bake Watermelon CupcakesSERVES Makes 8 PrintDownload